'We Are a Serious Country' – Hungary Tells Tucker Why It Stops Migrants

 In one incident, Border Force are alleged to have actually contacted the French for permission to enter French territorial waters to collect boat migrants, to complete the process of shipping them into Britain even faster.

-Rather than countenance simply turning the boats back unilaterally — the policy adopted by Australians when they were undergoing a boat migrant crisis to stunning success — Boris Johnson and his Home Secretary, Priti Patel, are currently block-booking hotels, some highly luxurious, to accommodate migrants free of charge.
+Rather than countenance simply turning the boats back unilaterally — the policy adopted by Australia when they were undergoing a boat migrant crisis to stunning success — Boris Johnson and his Home Secretary, Priti Patel, are currently block-booking hotels, some highly luxurious, to accommodate illegals free of charge.

 So @PritiPatel won't tell Border Force to take illegal migrant boats that reach British waters back to France, but she WILL let them go into French waters to collect illegal migrants and bring them back to Britain? ♂️ https://t.co/ejVrOdtTDu